jaraco/inflect/README.txt

 ===========

-The methods of the class ``engine`` in module ``inflect.py`` provide plural inflections, "a"/"an" selection for English words, and manipulation of numbers as words.
+The methods of the class ``engine`` in module ``inflect.py`` provide plural inflections, singular noun inflections, "a"/"an" selection for English words, and manipulation of numbers as words.

 Plural forms of all nouns, most verbs, and some adjectives are provided.
 Where appropriate, "classical" variants (for example: "brother" -> "brethren", "dogma" -> "dogmata", etc.) are also provided.

+Single forms of nouns are also provided.

 Pronunciation-based "a"/"an" selection is provided for all English words, and most initialisms.